Talbert W. Swan II: Controversial views and remarks

-Alleged antisemitism

-Swan has been accused of making antisemitic comments and spreading antisemitic conspiracy theories during interviews and on social media.

-According to John-Paul Pagano, Swan has expressed support for Black Hebrew Israelite ideology, a movement which claims that groups of African Americans are actually the true Jewish people.
-The movement claims that modern Jews have stolen the religious heritage of Black people.
-For example, Swan has stated on Twitter "The Jews you see in Israel today are descendants from European Jews that settled there after WWII… They are not the Jews of the Bible."

-In 2022, after rapper Kanye West lost a number of sponsors, due to comments denying the Holocaust and praising Adolf Hitler, Swan defended West saying that Jews have an "inordinate level of influence in American sports and entertainment [and are] stripping $1 billion from a Black entertainer."
-Swan also defended basketball player Kyrie Irving after he was suspended for posting the film Hebrews to Negroes: Wake Up Black America to his Twitter page.
-The film contains antisemitic tropes and Holocaust denial.

 Homosexuality

 Swan is the editor of Closing the Closet: Testimonies of Deliverance from Homosexuality, a book published in 2004, which details the testimonies of 23 individuals, including Darryl L. Foster and Alan Chambers, who claim to no longer be homosexual as a result of their religious experience.
 Swan has also taken issue with the comparison of the fight to legalize same-sex marriage with the civil rights struggle.
 He has said "homosexuality is a chosen lifestyle" and Black people can "ride down the street and get profiled just because of [their] skin color, [which] is something a homosexual will never go through."
 After the Supreme Court ruling in Obergefell v.
 Hodges legalized same sex marriage across the United States, Swan held that gay struggles could not be compared to the history of the enslavement of blacks.
 Swan was quoted in 2015 as saying that he agreed "the church-run bakery down the street from his congregation should have the right to deny its services to a gay couple."

 In November 2016, Swan signed onto a letter supporting religious freedom laws, which have been condemned by some as legalizing discrimination against LGBTQ people.
 The letter also condemns abortion saying "abortion in the black community has had a catastrophic impact" and condemned Democratic presidential nominee Hillary Clinton for her "unconscionable silence in the face of such destruction of innocent black life."

 Sam Brownback, a Republican politician, and former U.S. Senator and Governor from Kansas, said that Swan is among a growing number of African American leaders speaking out and "working to prevent promoters of same-sex marriage from hijacking the civil rights movement."
 Peter Sprigg, author and Senior Fellow for Policy Studies at the evangelical activist group Family Research Council quoted Swan as stating that homosexuals will never face the kind of profiling African Americans face.